What are the benefits for you?

 - We obtain wide exposure to the industry.

-- We get a second opinion on the students' performance through workplace learning and assessment.
+- We get a second opinion on students' performance through a workplace integrated learning process and the associated assessment.

-- We maintain important links with the industry.
+- We maintain important cooperative links with the media industry.

 Click here to view our internship profiles.
 Contact us at any time if you would like more information.